cschnelz/CarcassoneAI/README.md

+<br/><br/>
 ## About the Project

-The goal of this project was to explore the possibilities of applying
+The goal of this project was to explore the possibilities of applying an agnostic decision algorithm to the game of Carcassonne. <br>
+The project became a ground-up python reimplementation of the board game to establish an API that was then used to develop and analyze a variety of agents.

+<br/><br/>
 ## Built With

 The backend, API, and agents are made with pure python.
 The UI is built with [PyQt5](https://pypi.org/project/PyQt5/)

+<br/><br/>
 ## Getting Started

 ### Prerequisites